 Caroline joined Mr. Nutter at Morgan Keegan's Private Funds Group in 2007, where she was involved in every aspect of investing and managing the Morgan Keegan Strategic Fund (Fund II) as well as the management of Morgan Keegan Mezzanine Fund (Fund I).
 Partnering with Mr. Nutter and Mr. Hammontree, Ms. Ducas helped form Resolute Capital Partners Fund Ill, L.P. (formerly Tenth Street Fund Ill, L.P.).
 Prior to joining Morgan Keegan, Ms. Ducas held various positions with Sirrom Capital Corporation (later known as Finova Mezzanine Capital), including Vice President/Equity Manager.
 She also has experience in operational roles with a multimedia and communications company and in corporate finance with J.C.
 Bradford & Co. and First Union National Bank.
 Ms. Ducas received an MBA from the Owen School at Vanderbilt University and a BA from Vanderbilt University.

-Dino Eliopoulos currently serves on the Southern Veterinary Partners Board of Directors and formerly served on the Fast Pace Urgent Care Board, a Shore Capital portfolio company that was sold in August 2016.
-He has more than 15 years' experience leading healthcare organizations.
+Dino Eliopoulos currently serves on the Southern Veterinary Partners and Hulin Health Board of Directors and formerly served on the Fast Pace Urgent Care Board, a Shore Capital portfolio company that was sold in August 2016.

 John is a Partner at Shore Capital where he is primarily responsible for the sourcing and evaluation of investment opportunities and operating executives.
 Additionally, John serves as Chairman and maintains lead responsibility for the Florida Autism Center, Behavioral Innovations, and BrightView investments where he actively works with management to identify and implement new growth initiatives.
 He was a past Director of ClearPath Diagnostics, Fast Pace Urgent Care, and The Stepping Stones Group.